 - Your molecules contain a large number of heteroatoms (Si, S, Br etc.) that increase the molecular weight without increasing the number of similar organic moieties (e.g., -CH, -CH2, or –CH3).

 - Your material is polymeric.
-Polymers are made of reoccurring units and afford broad NMR spectra by nature so the resolution is not as important in each spectra.
+Polymers are made of repeating units and typically afford broad NMR spectra by nature so the resolution is not as important in each spectrum.

 What resolution is required to complete the analysis at hand?